 Why?
 It reduces waste.
 Fridges and other appliances can be used for scrap metal or other uses.
-Find a real recycling program, not one that resells inefficient second-hand machines.
+Find a real recycling program, not one that resells inefficient secondhand machines.

-Americans spend more money powering home entertainment systems, computers, and other electronics when they are off than when they are actually in use.
+Americans spend more money powering home entertainment systems, computers, and other electronics when they're off than when they're in use.

 Living rooms are where most of the electronics in our homes can be found.
 We watch TV, turn on the computer, and pick up the phone from our living areas-and the costs add up, even when those electronics are off.
-In fact, Americans spend more money powering home entertainment systems, computers, and other electronics when they are off than when they are actually in use.
+In fact, Americans spend more money powering home entertainment systems, computers, and other electronics when they're off than when they're in use.